Updated after periodic review to provide information on the risk of arrest due to social media use and the importation of prohibited items.

 Debris from intercepted drones and missiles has also represented a significant risk to civilian areas and populations in the recent past.
 Militant groups have threatened to conduct attacks against locations in Saudi Arabia.
 U.S. citizens living and working near military bases and critical civilian infrastructure, particularly near the border with Yemen, are at heightened risk if missile, drone, or rocket attacks reoccur.

-Terrorist groups continue plotting possible attacks in Saudi Arabia.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
-Terrorists have targeted both Saudi and Western government interests, mosques and other religious sites (both Sunni and Shia), and places frequented by U.S. citizens and other Westerners.
+Terrorism continues to be a concern in Saudi Arabia.
+Attacks can occur with little or no warning.
+Past attacks have targeted tourist locations, large gatherings, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorists are also known to time attacks around major holidays and/or in response to military operations.
+Terrorists have targeted both Saudi and international interests, mosques and other religious sites (both Sunni and Shia), and places frequented by U.S. citizens.

 The U.S. government has limited ability to provide emergency services to U.S. citizens within 50 miles of the Saudi-Yemen border as U.S. government personnel and their families are restricted from travel to this area.